antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is like a big, powerful machine that helps make
+# An internal combustion engine is like a big machine that uses tiny explosions
-# things move.
-It works by creating tiny explosions inside it that push pistons
-# up and down, which then turn a shaft that makes things go vroom vroom!
-It's
-# kind of like magic, but it's actually science!
+# inside to make things go vroom vroom, like in cars and trucks!
 ```

 Here is another example using a persona and two modifiers: